noiseprotocol/noise_spec/noise.md

 authenticate itself via a slightly different pattern:

       -> e
-      <- e, dhee, s, dhse
+      <- e, ee, s, es

 In this case, the final `ck` and `k` values are a hash of both DH results.
-Since the `dhse` token indicates a DH between the initiator's ephemeral key and the responder's static key, successful decryption by the initiator of the second message's payload serves to authenticate the responder to the initiator.
+Since the `es` token indicates a DH between the initiator's ephemeral key and the responder's static key, successful decryption by the initiator of the second message's payload serves to authenticate the responder to the initiator.